Business Risks

 (1) Trends in the economy and market environment

-The products the AMADA Group sells are used as production equipment for manufacturing processes in a wide range of areas, including transport equipment, home appliances, information and communication equipment, general machinery and building materials.
+The products that the AMADA Group sells are used as production equipment for manufacturing processes in a wide range of areas, including transport equipment, home appliances, information and communication equipment, general machinery, and building materials.
 As a result, the Group tends to be less exposed to changes in the business climate in any one industry, but a shift in capital investment in the industry as a whole may affect its performance.

 (2) Overseas development